PintoDrop/portreact/README.md

 <!--

-file lay out
+how to sizde images
-having header, footer & nav bar appearing
+how to fix nav bar
+how to make footer appear correclty
  -->